Unfortunately, a crockpot will eventually need to be cleaned like all appliances. Clean a crock pot insert and base using the easy steps below.

 Wrapping Up: Slow Cooker Cleaning

 So you have everything you need to clean your crock pot.
-It’s not hard, but it is important if you want to keep your appliance in good condition and avoid any nasty smells or bacteria growth.
+It’s not hard, but it is important to keep your appliance in good condition and avoid any nasty smells or bacteria growth.

-Remember to always unplug your crock pot before cleaning and give it a good clean with non-abrasive cleaners every time you use it.
-With these tips, your crock pot will stay looking and smelling fresh for years to come!
+Always unplug your crock pot before cleaning and give it a good clean with non-abrasive cleaners every time you use it.
+With these tips, your crock pot will look and smell fresh for years!

 One-Pot Cooking Rocks